eleanorking/2025/Bayesian Data Analysis/README.md

 **DATASCI 451: Bayesian Data Analysis**

 An introduction to both the principles and practice of Bayesian inference for data analysis.
-At the end of this course students will be familiar with the Bayesian paradigm, and will be able to analyze different classes of statistical models.
-The course gives an introduction to the computational tools needed for Bayesian data analysis and develops statistical modeling skills through a hands-on data analysis approach.
+Instruction on the Bayesian paradigm and analysis of different classes of statistical models.
+An introduction to the computational tools needed for Bayesian data analysis and develops statistical modeling skills through a hands-on data analysis approach.

 Topics include: prior/posterior distributions, Bayes rule, Markov Chain Monte Carlo computations, linear and generalized linear models, mixed effect models, hierarchical models, analysis of spatial data, model selection and comparison, model checking.

-Projects:
+Completed Projects:

 - Monte Carlo Estimation
 - Bayesian Inference for Discrete Observables and Discrete Unknowns (Probability of Elvis Presley being an Identical Twin)